greydanus/greydanus.github.io/_posts/2026-07-20-pointer-theory.md

 First, it breaks local realism, which is actually a pair of constraints that say "things cannot be two things at once" and "things can only interact with their immediate neighbors".
 It breaks both of these: regarding realism, it says that states exist in superpositions; regarding locality, it says that wavefunction collapse happens instantaneously across space and time.

 Second, it permits large-scale entangled systems, such as a mole of entangled atoms, which require much more information/compute than exists in the entire universe to compute/evolve.
-These are deep problems with quantum mechanics, and I have always felt that something about the core ansatz must be wrong.[^fn6]
+These are deep problems with quantum mechanics, and I have always felt that something about the core thought experiment must be wrong.[^fn6]

-What we might prefer is an ansatz that reveals quantum phenomena to be elegant and even perhaps inevitable properties of the universe.
-Finding such an ansatz is the purpose of this post.
+What we might prefer is an thought experiment that reveals quantum phenomena to be elegant and even perhaps inevitable properties of the universe.
+Finding such an thought experiment is the purpose of this post.

 ### Deriving Pointer Theory